Jason2013/jekyll_home/README.md

 My day to day non-academic work includes guiding the current roster of ACM officers as Chapter Truste as well as taking shifts as an Information Systems Analyst (Team Lead).
 As the previous ACM President, I founded our university's first ever hackathon and curated talks and entertaining events for nearly 200 students.
 As Team Lead, I lead student employees and work with full-time staff as the point of contact for macOS/Unix solutions.

+Outside of work, I am the sole creator and maintaining party of "SOC Console", a single console for defensive securtiy tools.
+You can find its repository among others at on my website or GitHub.

 For summer 2018, I am interning at NetApp on the Cyber Security team.
 Please feel free to contact me at any time!

 [<img src="linkedin.png" alt="linkedin" style="width: 70px;"/>](https://linkedin.com/in/nickgerace)